Evolutionary and physiological drivers of phenotypic plasticity

 Petrullo, L., Jorgensen, M., Snyder-Mackler, N., Lu, A. Composition and stability of the vervet monkey milk microbiome.
 American Journal of Primatology, e22982. [pdf]

-Modified from Petrullo et al., 2022, iScience.
+From Petrullo et al., 2022, iScience.
 (A) Across all infants, the infant gut microbiome shares ~10% more ASVs with milk than with the maternal gut at T1 (2-5 days old).
 Transmission rates do not differ at T2 (4 months old).
 (B) Infants born to low parity females exhibit stronger ASV sharing with the milk microbiome at T1 (2–5 days old) compared to infants of high parity females.

 The eco-gut-brain axis